 Every part referenced in the EMD Designator List shall have one and only one entry in this list of parts.

-NAs in the file reference and component/define module columns are permitted if the part has functionality outside of the scope of the IBIS specification, such as certain analog parts.
+NAs in the file reference and component/module name columns are permitted if the part has functionality outside of the scope of the IBIS specification, such as certain analog parts.
 The NA in the File reference column indicates that the part model is not available, although its pinout may be known and included as [Designator Pin List] entries.

-It is also permitted to use a .ibs file and a component/define module name to show the part pinout and to document some known rails and digital I/O pins that are supported by IBIS.
+It is also permitted to use a .ibs file and a component/module name to show the part pinout and to document some known rails and digital I/O pins that are supported by IBIS.
 Pins whose functions are not supported by IBIS could be documented with NC or with Terminator models.

 A [Notes] section or a separate readme file should document these unknown parts or parts where certain pins cannot be modeled in IBIS.
 Some EDA tools may deal with these special cases in a tool-specific manner.